Last Update: February 3, 2014

-The Delaware Department of Health and Social Services issued proposed regulations for a single medical marijuana compassion center that could only cultivate 150 plants – far too few to meet patients’ needs.
+The Delaware Department of Health and Social Services finalized regulations for a single medical marijuana compassion center.
+Unfortunately, the pilot center will be limited to cultivating 150 plants — far too few to meet patients’ needs.
 MPP submitted comments urging the department to revise the regulations to ensure a workable program.
-We encourage all Delawareans to read the proposed regulations and submit your own comments.
-Feel free to use as much of our document as you wish.
-Please note that comments may be made public and are due by Thursday, October 31.
+While the department refused to lift the cap now, there is a possibility of doing so later if and when the current regulations prove too limited.

-Meanwhile, the DHHS continues to accept applications for medical marijuana ID cards, which will be required for patients seeking to obtain their medicine from a compassion center.
+DHHS has issued a compassion center request for proposals and will license one center to begin growing medical marijuana by July of this year.
+Meanwhile, they continue to accept applications for medical marijuana ID cards, which will be required for patients seeking to obtain their medicine from a compassion center.
 If you are interested in obtaining your medical marijuana ID card, please visit the medical marijuana program's website or call them at (302) 744-4749 to receive application forms.
 If you have further questions about the medical marijuana program, please see our summary of the law.

 MPP's Noah Mamber and Karen O'Keefe in Dover with Sen. Margaret Rose Henry and several of the state's most committed patients to watch Gov. Markell sign SB 17.